madrus/vue-spa/README.md

 You can see in the webpack console log and in DevTools in the Network tab that the JavaScript file being loaded is now broken in three chunks:
 `0.js`, `1.js`, and `2.js`

+### Add Service Layer

+Using Axios we can read posts from an API.

+- add `app.service.js` and specify how to make async gets
+- use the new `getPosts` service method in the `loadPosts` method of `Categories.js` to read posts instead hardcoding them.
+- refactor the template to use the field names from the actual response
+- sanitize the serialized HTML with `v-html` directive

 ---